NiYuan224/draft-ni-a2a-ai-agent-security-requirements/draft-ni-a2a-ai-agent-security-requirements.md

   * Posture assessment results
   * Capabilities

-* Continuous Observability: The system should utilizes OpenTelemetry (OTel) to track each call across agents, sending OTel’s telemetry data, which records call frequency, error rates, and behavioral anomalies, etc. to the PDP for real-time assessment.
+* Continuous Observability: The system should utilizes OpenTelemetry(OTel) to track each call across agents, sending OTel’s telemetry, which records call frequency, error rates, and behavioral anomalies, etc. to the PDP for real-time assessment.

-* Microsegmentation: Based on the telemetry data, PEP can issue software-defined security policies to PEP at the perimeter of each segment to enforce microsegmentation, in order to prevent lateral movement of security risks.
+* Microsegmentation: Based on the telemetry data, PDP can issue software-defined security policies to PEP at the perimeter of each segment to enforce microsegmentation, in order to prevent lateral movement of security risks.
 Possible granularity of microsegmentation includes:
   * per IP segment/subnet
   * per each workload
   * per tags and attributes (of workload), etc.